How to Focus on the Right Fixes Before Selling Your House

 If there’s one room in your home that needs to impress buyers, it’s the kitchen.
 It’s the hub of the home, bringing the family together over great food and creating unforgettable memories at the heart of the home.

 Your kitchen doesn’t have to be a state-of-the-art affair.
 But it does need to be clean, functional, and not an eyesore.
-If your kitchen is begging for some TLC, for a few hundred dollars — or less — you can amp up its appeal with a few strategic repairs and cosmetic upgrades.
+If your kitchen is begging for some TLC, for a few hundred dollars or less, you can amp up its appeal with a few strategic repairs and cosmetic updates.

-“It doesn’t make sense to start a major kitchen remodel when you’re selling, so I would stick with quick, affordable updates like lightening and brightening with neutral paint and changing hardware,” Hoffman advises.
+“It doesn’t make sense to start a major kitchen remodel when you’re selling, so I would stick with quick, affordable updates, like lightening and brightening with neutral paint and changing hardware,” Maria Hoffman, an Elite agent in Tampa, Florida, advises.

 She also suggests replacing dark, heavy window treatments with blinds that let in more light.
 Painting your cabinets will instantly perk up any kitchen.
 And don’t forget simple updates like swapping out old light switches and fixtures for new ones.